 Finally, there are the podcasters who perpetually profess that they are obese and not really trying to lose weight.
-Or those who have a command over the English language worse then the average Chinese grade schooler.
+Or those who have less command over the English language then the average grade school student in China.
 And worst of all is the the podcast host named Constantus interruptis.
 This latter beast is usually so full of hot air that the only way they can justify their presence on their own show is beat their co-hosts and guests into verbal submission through forceful interruption and an endless stream of grunts and attempts to start talking by repeating the first word of their great thought.
-A thought, of course, that we all had seconds ago and have long since moved on.
-But like a lab puppy, they get so fixated on the bouncing around ball in front of them that they fail to see the Mack truck of useful knowledge bearing down but then has to slam on its brakes and fly off the cliff into the ocean of silence leaving us with nothing more than the obese mathematically-inept grammatically-challenged host reciting with pride their stupid thought from 20 seconds ago that every listener has already considered and dismissed.
-Hearing the host get all riled up about sharing though his constant first-word repeating is painful.
+And it was the same thought we all had seconds ago and have long since moved on.
+But like a lab puppy, they get so fixated on the bouncing around ball in front of them that they fail to see their guest's Mack truck of useful knowledge bearing down but then must slam on its brakes and fly off the cliff into the ocean of silence leaving us with nothing more than the obese mathematically-inept grammatically-challenged host reciting with pride their stupid thought from 20 seconds ago that every listener has already considered and dismissed.

-So in the end, I have to consider whether or not the entertainment of the audio is worth the misery and frustration of listening to the dysfunctional social and verbal skills of a hyperactive forth grader.
-Honestly, I do want to know want to know what the hosts know, but frankly it just isn’t worth the frustration.
-So in the interest of helping, here are my Top 10 rules for delivering a worthwhile podcast in this genera.
+So in the end, I have to consider whether or not the entertainment of the audio is worth the misery and frustration of listening to the dysfunctional social and verbal skills of a hyperactive second grader.
+Honestly, I do want to hear what the hosts knows, but frankly it often isn’t worth the frustration.
+So in the interest of helping, here are my Top 10 Rules for delivering a worthwhile podcast in this survival/prepper genre.

-- Talk only about what you know about.
-Ever!
+- Talk only about what you truly know about.

 - Do not interrupt.
 Let the discussion flow.

 - Get to the point.
-I don’t need a 20 minute rambling intro to a 40 minute total podcast.
+I don’t need a 20 minute rambling intro for a 40 minute total podcast.

-- Make your intro and extra music very short.
+- Make your intro and extro music very short.
 Like three seconds or less.
-Then see point number three.
+Then see point number three above.

-- Don't bother making every week if you have nothing new to say.
+- Don't bother making a podcast every week if you have nothing new to say.

 - Do you homework.
 There is no reason not to know a fact.
 Look it up!
 You have a time machine in front of you.
 Just pause the recording and check your facts.
 How hard is that?